shakfu/chuck-max/examples/chugins/README.md

 # Chugins Directory

 This directory is intended to contain compiled chugins.
-The `chuck~` external includes in its search path automatically.
+The `chuck~` external includes it in its search path automatically.